HullUni-bioinformatics/ReproPhyloGalaxy/README.md

 ReproPhylo is in the public domain under a [CC0 licence](http://creativecommons.org/publicdomain/zero/1.0/).
 This is a 'no copyright' licence and you are free to use, modify and repurpose any part of our work as you see fit.
 See the [documentation](https://docs.google.com/document/d/1Q-8B0cvkZw2zMkuP0Af4zZ7FiAvBQPDdGbrLLMgtx_4/edit?usp=sharing) for licences of dependencies.

 ## Documentation
 Docs and guides are available in a public [Google Doc](https://docs.google.com/document/d/1Q-8B0cvkZw2zMkuP0Af4zZ7FiAvBQPDdGbrLLMgtx_4/edit?usp=sharing), and you are encouraged to edit, extend and improve these docs if you wish.
-The manual include a Galaxy tutorial.
+The manual includes a Galaxy tutorial.

 ## Contributions
 We welcome your additions and improvements, just fork the repository on GitHub and then send a pull request.